yashodgayashan/environment_platform/README.md

 ## Core

-The following instruction must be followed to setup the backend in your local machine
+The following instructions below will guide you through the process of setting up the back-end server in your local machine.

 ### Requirments